tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_2.md

 As I was finishing detailing the prophecy to Shep, Lucy curved her body towards mine, placing a gentle, reassuring hand on my shoulder.
 Her newly patronizing tone, however, immediately soured the soothing gesture.

-*“Sweetheart, I think you got the end part wrong.
+*“Sweetheart, I think you got one part wrong.
 I believe the voice has been saying:*

 *Listen closely, child: once the inferno ignites, there will be no halting Death’s steady march.* ***Dissect a portion of their liver, like the eagle to Prometheus, and their Apocalypse will crumble***\*.
-Leave\* ***it*** *be, and you will bear witness to the conflagration that devours humanity.”*

 Just then, the phone on Shep’s desk rang.
 He waved a single index finger in front of us and then picked up the line, silently asking us to pause.